 One significant way employees can participate in a safety program is to report observed hazards, incidents, accidents or near misses.
-The safety suggestion website facilitates the case of reporting events, speeds up the process to ensure that all events receive the appropriate attention and investigation.
+The safety suggestion website facilitates the ease of reporting events, speeds up the process to ensure that all events receive the appropriate attention and investigation.

 All reports are treated as strictly confidential.
 The reporter may remain anonymous if they choose.
-However, in many cases, more information may be required, it is preferred that the reporter identify themselves, in other cases, the employee may request feedback on what, if any, action was taken or planned.
+However, in many cases, more information may be required, it is preferred that the reporter may remain anonymous will only receive feedback on what if any, action was taken or planned.
 Employees who choose to remain anonymous will only receive feedback by means of a general notification or other normal communications.

-NON-PUNITIVE REPORTING - In occordance with ogency guidelines employees who report mishops, risk exposures, safety hazards, incidents, or accidents will not be subject to a scipinary action by the agency.
+NON-PUBLITYE REPORTING - In accordance with agency guidelines employees who report mishaps, risk exposures, safety hazards, incidents, or accidents will not be subject to disciplinary action by the agency.

-Novertheless, there are exceptions such as the following (which could create or worsen risk exposures):
+Nevertheless, there are exceptions such as the following (which could create or worsen risk exposures):

-.
-Accident or Incident that are reported which employees are required to report as part of the Standard Operating Procedure or other agency policies;

-Premeditated or intentional acts of violence against people or damage to equipment/property;

-Actions or decisions involving material regigence which in the company's judgment no reasonably prudent employee of relevant training and experience would take; or

-Failure to report safety incident or risk exposures as required by agency operating procedures and/or this policy.
+- Accident or incident that are reported which employees are required to report as part of the Standard Operating Procedure or other agency policies; - Premeditated or intentional acts of violence against people or damage to equipment/property; - Actions or decisions involving material regigence which in the company's judgment no reasonably prudent or player of relevant training and experience would take, or - Failure to report safety incident or risk exposures as required by agency operating procedures and/or this policy.

 Employees who act irresponsibly in one of these ways remain exposed to disciplinary action.
-Alternately, employees who make honest mistakes or misjudgments will not be subject to blame provided that they report such incidents in a proper and timely fushion.
+Alternately, employees who make honest mistakes or misjudgments will not be subject to blame provided that they report such incidents in a proper and timely furtion.

 Anonymous

-Nome
+0

+Name

+Email

+J

+Phone

+Request feedback O Yes No

+Work Location ·····

+Be Specific, include Work Location and Department

+Туре

+-Select Type- v

+Safety Issue/Suggestion

+Describe Hazard or Safety Suggestion in detail, be ture to include any specific details seleted to the issue

 Where is it happening?

-Be Specific, include exist bulding, room, ficility, station, stop, steest location, vehicle #
+Be Specific, include exact halding, coom, findity, station, stop, steed location, vehicle #

+6.

 When is it happening?

-If it is a specific time of day, please add this information "morning rush", "all the time", "weekends" or "3 PM"
+If it is a specific time of day, please add this information. "morning rush", "all the time", "weekends" or "3 PM"

 What "benefit is expected" if suggestion is implemented?

-Explain if the proposal is applied how it many save time, reduce injury or provide a better work environment
+Explain of the proposal is applied how it many save time, reduce injury or provide a better work environment

+A

 Add Images (Only 2 images are allowed)

+Submit